cockroachdb/docs/_includes/v22.1/sql/sql-examples.md

 ### Execute SQL statement within the SQL shell

-This example assume that we have already started the SQL shell (see examples above).
+This example assumes that we have already started the SQL shell (see examples above).

 {% include_cached copy-clipboard.html %}
 ~~~ sql